This page is primarily for the attention of students taking BA Politics and BA Politics and International Studies.

 - Many of our first year students choose to learn a language while they are here at Warwick and in your first year you are able to take a beginners language class and then carry this on throughout your degree.

 - Taking a language such as French, German or Spanish will help you if you choose to go on one of our Erasmus exchanges in Europe and also increase your chances of being able to get a job in Europe after completing your degree.
 Other language classes offered are Russian, Japanese, Chinese and Arabic.
-Portuguese and Italian are also offered at beginners level only.
+Portuguese and Italian are also offered to study at beginners and intermediate level.

 - The Language Centre can be found on the ground floor of the Humanities Building at the bottom of Library Road